Lockheed U-2: In popular culture

 The image of a U-2 was used on the cover of the band Negativland's controversial 1991 EP titled U2.

 The TV series MythBusters featured the U-2 in the "Flights of Fantasy" episode during the 2015 season.
 The myth tested was that the U-2 was the most difficult plane to fly.
 While not coming to a consensus, the myth was found to be "plausible" because, among other things, the extremely bad field of vision during landing required a chase car to follow the plane to give the pilot additional visual references on the ground.

+The 1960 U-2 incident is at the center of the plot of the 2015 film Bridge of Spies, directed by Steven Spielberg and starring Tom Hanks, Mark Rylance, Amy Ryan and Alan Alda.